 In the evening if you are in a hotel in the Plaka walk down to Kydatheneon Street and have an ouzo in the square.
 One place is just as good as another for a drink, just make sure it is not a restaurant, unless you want to have an early meal.
 As for where to eat that first

-night either To Hani, The Plaka or Byzantino are easy to find and have good food.
+night either Byzantino is easy to find and has good food.
 If it is winter go to Saita, which is across from the small churchyard where Voulis Street meets Kydatheneon Street.
 Its in the basement and is as cozy a taverna as you will find.
+If it is not winter they have outdoor seating too.
 You can find these in the Athens Guide Restaurant Page.

 You can get directions from the concierge at the hotel or ask anywhere.
 If you are a serious night owl there are plenty of bars and clubs listed in the Athens Guide Nightlife Section and also Late Night in Athens.